By Tabid · March 30, 2026 · 20 min read · 1172+ words

 Complete Setup Guide (Step by Step)

 WordPress powers 43% of all websites — and setting it up is easier than you think.
-Here is the complete beginner's guide with every step clearly explained.
+Here's exactly what beginner's guide with every step clearly explained.

 Affiliate Disclosure: This article contains affiliate links.
-If you purchase through our links, we earn a commission at no extra cost to you.
-We only recommend products we have personally tested and genuinely believe in.
+If you purchase through our links, I earn a commission at no extra cost to you.
+We only recommend products I've personally tested and genuinely believe in.

 What is WordPress and Why Should You Use It?